 Use the Snap to Grid icon to choose if tiles should snap to the grid lines.

-You can also use the Dashboard Format pane to set the default options for the dashboard background color, tile and tile header background colors, and tile border colors and widths.
+You can also use the Dashboard Formatting pane to set the default options for the Dashboard background color, tile and tile header background colors, and tile border colors and widths.
 These settings can be overridden for individual tiles.

-Every tile has a formatted header, background color and border.
+Every tile has a formatted header, background color, and border.
 Some types of tiles can be set to resize differently than the dashboard canvas.
-And tiles have a menu with some additional options.
+Tiles have a menu with some additional options.

 Select a tile, then click the tile menu icon to access some additional options for managing tiles.

 ExpressView visualizations can be saved as new ExpressViews by clicking Save as ExpressView.
-You will be asked to name the report, then taken into the ExpressView Designer.
+You will be asked to name the report, and will be taken into the ExpressView Designer.

 Select a tile, then click the Style tab to access the options for changing its appearance.

-Click Tile Fit to choose how the tile scales to fit the screen.
-This option is not available for Filters or ExpressView Visualizations.
+Click Tile Fit to choose how the tile scales fit to he screen.
+This option is not available for filters or ExpressView visualizations.

 Click Tile Header to add header text to the tile.
 Then choose the text font and formatting.

 Click Background and Border to change the background color of the tile and tile header, and the border color and style.